wp-plugins/advanced-mobile-redirect/readme.txt

 e.g.

-1. Upload `mobile-redirect.php` to the `/wp-content/plugins/` directory.
+1. Upload Plugin Order to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to Settings > Advanced Mobile Redirect.
 4. Check `Enable Redirect` for various devices and put in a full path URL (inluding http://) to the website you would like to redirect mobile traffic from device to.